helio-training/fs-corejs-functions-arguments/README.md

 ### Arguments revisited

 When calling a function the value provided to the function are called arguments.
-Developers often interchange parameters (when defining a function) and arguments (when calling a function)
+Developers often interchange the words "parameter" (when defining a function) and "argument" (when calling a function).

 ```js
 // The `message` parameter is before the arrow function, and after the assignment